yora-dev/Weather-App/README.md

 - Provides unit toggles for temperature, wind and precipitation.
 - Is responsive, optimized for mobile-first layouts, and accessible.

-Default city on first load: Addis Ababa, Ethiopia.
+Default city on first load: Addis Ababa, Ethiopia(My Country).

 ---